freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 70.1

 Now, instead of using `sh` or `bash` to run your script.
-You can run it by executing the file and it will default to `bash`.
-Run your script by executing it with `./questionnaire.sh`
+You can run it by executing the file and it will default to bash.
+Execute your script with `./questionnaire.sh`.
+You will get a permission denied error.

 #### HINTS